|L1 MBIST Instruction Register||W||See L1 MBIST Instruction Register|

 Figure 11.6 shows the fields of the L2 MBIST Datalog Register.

 When the L2ValSer bit is 0, the tag RAM and valid RAM are tested in parallel.
-When testing both these RAM in parallel, a failure in either RAM sets both bit and bit in the failing_ram[4:0] field to 1.
+When testing both these RAM in parallel, a failure in either RAM sets both bit and bit in the failing_ram[4:0] field.
 To determine if the tag RAM, valid RAM, or both failed, process the failing_bits[32:0] field, see Table 11.18.

 Read the expect_data[3:0] field for the expected data seed for the first failing RAM.
 Because data seed toggling occurs throughout algorithm execution, the value in this field does not always correspond to the programmed data seed.

 Read the fail_addr[16:0] field for the physical address of the first RAM failure.
 This is the address sent to the RAM through the L2 MBIST interface.
-See the Cortex-A8 Release Notes for information on how you can construct this address.
+See the address scramble information contained within the Design for Test implementation documentation for details on how you can construct this address.

 When testing the data array, there are no cache way select bits, but the index value is still right-justified with fail_addr.
-You can ignore the upper bits of this field that might be unused for smaller cache sizes (except for bit , which is always zero).
-The values shifted out of unused address bits reflect the values assigned to those bits in the address scramble configuration.
+You can ignore the values shifted out of unused address bits.
+Those values reflect the values assigned to those bits in the address scramble configuration.

 Table 11.17 shows how the cache ways are grouped into two ways of read data sent back from the tag RAMs.